The ultimate guide to not being an idiot when travelling. Learn from my mistakes –

 9. Never assume that the perfectly perched Vietnamese man is going to let you get away with taking his picture and wandering off:

-Ok ok I admit, this was terrible rude tourism on my part.
+Ok ok I admit, this was terribly rude tourism on my part.
 In my defence, despite the language barrier I did point to my camera and charade style ask him if it was ok.
+He was sitting in a rice field on top of a giant water buffalo.
 He nodded and I proceeded to hop off of the bike and snap away.
 As we tried (emphasis on tried) to walk away he grabbed my boyfriends arm.
 “Now ride”.
 Excuse me?
 He wanted us to ride that thing.
-Did I mention he was sat on an animal?
-Before we had a chance to decline we were lifted up into its back and parades down the field before being promptly thrown off and asked for money.
+Did I mention he was sat on a GIANT buffalo?
+Before we had a chance to decline we were lifted up into its back and paraded down the field before being promptly thrown off and asked for money.
 What a rookie mistake.

 10. Never assume that people want to learn your mother tongue or that your language is more universal than it is: